 Bear in mind that the average property hunter who fails to have a home professionally surveyed ends up with a repair bill worth £6,000.
 Property surveys cost as little as a few hundred pounds.
 Imagine how much you could save with such a small investment.

 At Novello, we’ve been surveying and valuing homes for the better part of a decade, and we recently launched our company to address the current shortcomings in the surveying industry.

 We’ve created a bespoke Level 2 property survey called the HomeLevel Report.
 It’s the same price as the alternative HomeBuyer Report – which has been the standard and most popular Level 2 survey for over two decades – but goes into more detail and comes with a range of added benefits.

 Find out how HomeLevel stacks up against HomeBuyer.

 If you’re looking at a home that requires extensive repairs, or if you want to make significant alterations, you might be better off getting a Full Building Survey, the most detailed property survey available.

-So, whether you need a survey, valuation, our property acquisition service or just some general advice, feel free to get in touch with us via phone, chat or email.
-We’ll gladly tell you more about the common mistakes you need to avoid when purchasing a home in London.
+So, whether you need a survey, valuation or just some general advice, feel free to get in touch with us via phone, chat or email.
+We’ll gladly tell you more about the common mistakes you need to avoid when purchasing a home in.